Miva supports Full Page Caching using Redis, an in-memory data store that helps storefront pages load faster.

 X-Miva-Cache Response Header

-When a page is cached, the header will output the text "hit" or "miss" and the MD5 component of the cache key.
+When a page is served from cache or newly generated, the header includes hit or miss followed by the MD5 component of the cache key:

 X-Miva-Cache: hit 581ffcd33dbcda8cd3dd48b066dc1325

-When a page is not cached, the header will output the text "off" and a reason:
+When a page is not cached, the header outputs off and a reason:

 XML Provisioning